 The Back Pocket

 As mentioned, there is a padded laptop pocket.
 It sits across the back of the bag and can easily swallow a laptop or A4 size pad of paper.
 I stash my bookings that require printing in here and I love that Mr Fluskey can slide each sheet out without me having to take the bag off.
 It is also pretty easy to swing the bag round and get your laptop/tablet out without taking the bag off your back.
-This, and the main pocket, can both be locked which is very assuring when you are leaving it your dorm, checking it on or have something awfully embarrassing in it!
+This, and the main pocket, can both be locked which is very assuring when you are leaving it in a dorm room, checking it on or have something awfully embarrassing in it!

 Personally, I prefer a nice bright colour on the interior as it makes it easier to see things but this doesn’t have it, unfortunately.
 I think that they were going for a more sophisticated colour palette.

 Using the pockets on the top is a blessing and a curse.
-If you need them, they are incredibly handy BUT they do fill up quite a lot of space in the main pocket.
+If you need them, they are incredibly handy, BUT they do fill up quite a lot of space in the main pocket.

 Whilst packing this, the sides will seem flimsy, and like they won’t fit much in BUT keep on going and as you pack the sides up, you will find that it works well.